Before going shopping…

 - Shop your closet.
 Make sure you don’t already have what you’re looking for.
 If you really do step 1 you will be amazed at how differently your closet looks after you’re inspired.
 Spend time in the closet making sure you don’t already have what you think you need to buy buried in the back.
 Read – how to update your wardrobe without shopping and how to restyle your clothes.

 - Make a list.
 This is BIG.
 Be sure to write down what you want to buy.
 Make sure you can wear it with at least three other things in your closet.
 Ask yourself if you will wear the new item at least 30 times, if not, it doesn’t deserve a home with you.
 Again, make sure the list accounts for the goal of the item established in Step 1.
+Be very specific – don’t just write “shirts” on your list.
+You could write (for example): 2 button down shirts to go with a navy pair of pants, or a shirt that I can wear with jeans that is red or pink, a sleeveless shirt with a geometric pattern that is for work and has a collar, etc.

 Time to shop!
 Set a certain amount of time and stores.
 Have your list – preferably with no more than 3-5 items on it.
 With goals, a list and inspiration, you will have a much more productive use of your time and feel better about what comes home with you.